-I got the airport and spent a few tense hours waiting for my plane.
-I was convinced that at any moment, those agents would show up and drag me off to jail.
-I didn’t breathe easy until the plane was airborne.
+I got to the airport and spent a few tense hours waiting for my plane, convinced that at any moment, agents would show up and drag me off to jail.
+I didn’t breathe easy, until the plane was airborne.

 More than once, Tammy’s letter found its way into my hands.
 Plum had already opened it.
 I peeked inside the torn envelope and saw that her daughter’s name was Delilah.
 What would be the harm in reading the letter?

 I had already experienced enough nasty surprises to last me a lifetime.
 The address on the envelope did not give any hints as to what type of location I’d be walking into.
 What if it was dangerous?

 In the end, I stuffed the letter back in the purse and reclined as best I could in the seat.
 I realized the time would be better spent strategizing my next move after delivering the letter.
 Now that Tammy’s spirit was gone, I was on my own again.